ridale/firepump/README.md

-# Home control system
+# Firepump

-I am Working on a system to control the pumps and monitor tank levels and environmental data.
+A system to control the pumps and monitor tank levels and environmental data.

 ## Aim